chni9/PythonProjectDrugConsumption/README.md

 - get the 3 PCs

 2-Plot
--Graph of variables : PC1&PC2, PC1&PC3 and PC2&PC3
+- Graph of variables : PC1&PC2, PC1&PC3 and PC2&PC3
--Scatter plots for each criteria (age, gender, etc.) for PC1&PC2, PC1&PC3 and PC2&PC3
+- Scatter plots for each criteria (age, gender, etc.) for PC1&PC2, PC1&PC3 and PC2&PC3

 3-Applying the ML model
 -generate train and test sets